talawson05/CodilityWho/SeleniumQuestion/Java/readme.md

 # Prerequisites

 Chrome<br>
-Python 3
+Java 8
+Maven

 ## Install
-Install the packages in the [requirements.txt](requirements.txt)
+Install the dependencies using maven and the [pom.xml](pom.xml).
 <br>Verify the install by running the default test provided, you should see a Chrome browser open and close, as it checks the page title.

 ## Write tests